evanC24/IndoorNavigation/README.md

 }
 ```

-## MapView: Path Visualization in SwiftUI
+## MapView: Maph, obstacles, user location, goal location and path visualization

-This project provides a customizable SwiftUI `MapView` that visualizes a path on a 2D map, supporting various features such as user-defined obstacles, path plotting, and zoom gestures.
+This project provides a customizable SwiftUI `MapView` that visualizes a path on a 2D map, supporting various features such as predefined obstacles, path plotting, and zoom gestures.
 It is intended for applications that require map-based navigation or visual representation of paths with obstacles.

 ### Features